The Board

 Chief Executive OfficerSally Hasler

-Chief Executive OfficerSally brings experience in gender equality and health organisations as an executive, non-executive director and volunteer.
+Chief Executive OfficerSally brings more than 15 years’ leadership experience in gender equality and health organisations as an executive, non-executive director and volunteer.
 Most recently, Sally was a Director in the Office for Women in the Victorian Government.

 She has also held leadership roles with the Commonwealth Government, The Fred Hollows Foundation, and The Women’s Foundation Hong Kong.
-Sally has implemented major government programs, developed government strategies and responses to inquiries, facilitated partnerships with diverse stakeholders, and led philanthropic and business development strategies.
+Sally has implemented major government programs and strategies, facilitated multi-sector partnerships with diverse stakeholders, and led philanthropic and business development strategies.

 Sally brings expertise in gender and health policy, strategy, inclusion and intersectionality, stakeholder partnerships and business development.